 Calories don’t count in the summer, right?
-Okay, they might, but that shouldn’t stop you from heading to Sweet Frog for some frozen yogurt when you need a sweet treat.
-Make your own creation from flavors like country vanilla, creamsicle, blue cotton candy and Irish mint, adding as many toppings as you like.
-Blueberries, hot fudge, chocolate sprinkles, mochi, Oreos and Rice Krispies Treats are just the tip of the topping iceberg.
+Okay, they might, but that shouldn’t stop you from heading to Bee Happy Yogurt for some frozen yogurt when you need a sweet treat.
+Make your own creation from flavors like country vanilla, creamsicle, blue cotton candy, and Irish mint, adding as many toppings as you like.
+Blueberries, hot fudge, chocolate sprinkles, mochi, Oreos, and Rice Krispies Treats are just the tip of the topping iceberg.
 Just remember—you’re charged by weight here, so maybe don’t go too overboard with the toppings, as tempting as they may be.

 Cleburne Railroad Museum

 Located on the same block as the Layland Museum, Cleburne Railroad Museum

 (which is also free) offers you an interesting look at the area’s past as a Texas railroad hub.
 The exhibition gallery has more than 500 fascinating artifacts.
 You’ll also find a reading area and an Oral History room in the museum, and tours are available upon request.